Visualizing patterns in diabetes data

 Most of our effort went into analyzing call records to identify common intents and training machine learning models based on those intents.
 A recording of the final demo is below.

-Quite a bit of thought has been put into the future of higher education, but how students interact with institutions gets less attention.
+A lot of thought has gone into the future of higher education, but how students interact with institutions gets less attention.

 While working at Big Tomorrow, a design consultancy focused on education and healthcare, several colleagues and I had the opportunity to explore how emerging technologies might shape the student experience moving forward.

 This work was intended to inform future engagements with clients like the University of Texas and Harvard Business School.
-It also allowed us to develop some ideas about Contextual User Interfaces which are fleshed out in the full case study.
+It also allowed us to articulate some ideas about Contextual User Interfaces in a case study.

 I joined a small team at IDEO tasked with developing interaction concepts and prototypes for Facebook's new telepresence device.
 Most of our work centered on two things: (1) an interaction model that shifted between GUI and voice, and (2) initiating visits without explicitly calling someone.

-This project was completed before privacy became a key priority for the company.
+This project was completed while Facebook was reprioritizing privacy.
 Though our emphasis was on giving people maximum control over their visitor policy, some of the ideas would have required face tracking and other explicit signals of availability to work.
 As such, they didn't make into the final product.

 Tidepool is a non-profit, open-source effort to reduce the burden of managing Type 1 diabetes.
-Blip, the cornerstone of their software suite, serves as a hub for all a person with diabetes' data from various devices.
-I was invited to help their design lead craft a vision for how to analyze and present trends in that data.
+Blip, the cornerstone of their software suite, serves as a hub for all a person with diabetes' data.
+I was invited to help their design lead craft a vision for how to analyze and present trends.

 The team had been having issues getting meaningful feedback with prototypes that used fake visualizations and dummy data.
 I helped them create high fidelity prototypes with real data in a short time.
 These got better feedback, giving the team higher directional confidence .